-In the 1988-1997 HCUP New York databases, LOS could not be calculated because New York did not report full admission and discharge dates.
-During HCUP processing, only the reported length of stay could be used to assign LOS.
-Beginning in the 1993 data, New York calculated the reported length of stay as the difference between the discharge and admission dates, minus leave of absence days.
-Both the New York reported length of stay and the leave of absence days were supplied to HCUP.
-To be consistent with the coding used by HCUP, the leave of absence days were added back into the reported length of stay before LOS was assigned.
+In the 1988-1997 HCUP data, LOS and LOS_X could not be calculated from dates because New York did not report full admission and discharge dates.
+During HCUP processing, the length of stay provided by New York was used to assign LOS and LOS_X.
+The length of stay provided by New York was adjusted during HCUP processing to be consistent with the coding of length of stay in other states.